firstnightout/first-night-out/README.md

 Once selecting a route, a user can bring up a display of what the route would actually look like, so that they can get an idea of where they would have to go.

 ## Contact
-This project was built by Daniel Dominguez and Mykenzie Rogers.
-If you have questions, advice, suggestions, or would like to reach out to us our emails are ddominguez20.dd@gmail.com and mykenzierogers@gmail.com respectively.
+This project was built by Daniel Dominguez, Jeremy Scott and Mykenzie Rogers.
+If you have questions, advice, suggestions, or would like to reach out to us our emails are ddominguez20.dd@gmail.com, jeremylscott@gmail.com, and mykenzierogers@gmail.com respectively.